 - While some people consider it a weed, purslane is a great addition to your chicken feeing plan.
 And a great addition to your dinner table!

 - Comfrey is a garden perennial that has a lot of uses medicinally, plus it’s pretty.
 My girls love it.
 (In fact, when I divide comfrey, I’ll often toss the entire root ball into their enclosure.
 They eat the greens and scratch away the dirt and bugs, then I can easily divide it.)
-Concerns have been raised about feeding comfrey to chickens.
-See this discussion for more information.
+Concerns have been raised about feeding comfrey to chickens, but I’ve not had any problems.

 - If you live in a climate that’s warm enough for perennial peanut grass, consider planting some in the area where your chickens roam.
 While they don’t eat the green leaves down, they love the yellow flowers.